hedyhli/outline.nvim/README.md

   outline_window = {
     -- Where to open the split window: right/left position = 'right',
+    -- Only in this fork:
+    -- The default split commands used are 'topleft vs' and 'botright vs' -- depending on `position`.
+You can change this by providing your own -- `split_command`.
+    -- `position` will not be considered if `split_command` is non-nil.
+    -- This should be a valid vim command used for opening the split for the -- outline window.
+Eg, 'rightbelow vsplit'.
+    split_command = nil,

     -- Percentage or integer of columns
     width = 25,
     -- Whether width is relative to the total width of nvim